“Flower Shop & Petting Zoo”

 Jack demands your full attention and, with this handsome fellow, you are happy to give it to him.

 My beloved Tobster.
-Toby is our third rescued Great Dane.
-He is about nine years old, with a hard story to tell about his life prior to living with us.
+Toby is my third rescued Great Dane.
+He is about ten and a half years old, with a hard story to tell about his life prior to living with us.
 Can you believe that no one wanted this sweetheart in their life?

 I knew I was setting myself up for heart break with Beth.
 After losing Bentley, I had declared myself a "single dog owner".
 That lasted all of three weeks.
 A friend told me about a ten-year-old Dane, found abandoned in a park.
 She was in poor health and needed a home.
 I said 'no, I'm done.
 I need a break'.
 A few days later, I saw a posting through Danes In Distress' Facebook page, with a link to Toronto Animal Services.
 A single glance at her photo and I had to take her home.
 A few phone calls later, and I was top of the waiting list for this sweet old girl.